favetelinguis/devsetup/intellij_notes.md

-TODO what is command to select sugestion but dont overwrite the one olle had Live templates is in Preferences... ctrl alt t surround with live template NICE (ctrl alt u what does it do he used it first??)
-TODO is this in the surround plugin for ideavim? ctrl j on an instance shows live template if i do reader.<ctrl j>
+TODO what is command to select sugestion but dont overwrite the one olle had Live templates is in Preferences... ctrl alt t surround with live template NICE (ctrl alt u what does it do he used it first??) ctrl j on an instance shows live template if i do reader.<ctrl j>

 COOL in completion
-ctrl shift space smart completion ctrl space ordinary completion ctrl j smart documentation works in file also ctrl shift i popup impl works in file also
+ctrl shift space smart completion ctrl space ordinary completion

- Dont search and replace use
- ctrl b goto declaration
- ctrl alt b go to implementations shift ctrl i opens overlay of declaration instaed of jumping there
+shift ctrl i opens overlay of declaration instaed of jumping there

 clojure specific stuff